orlamadden/personafy/README.md

 - A persona card displays on the Public Personas page and My Personas page when a user creates a user persona.
 The user persona card contains an image (submitted by the user or a placeholder image), the user persona name, their industry, their occupation and their age.

+#### Make personas public or private

+- Registered users have the ability to keep personas private and not for public viewing.
+This is a required user story as the user may be using the user persona for a business project.

 ### Recommended features for future implementation

+#### Exanded user persona Details

+- I would like to add more information about the user persona for a more narrow scope, such as demographics and tasks that are usually performed throughout a praticular webite/mobile application process.

 #### Search functionality